otcova/paperbit/README.md

 ## Quick Start

 1. Take a look at the [core concepts](https://otcova.github.io/paperbit/core_concepts.html).
-1. Import paperbit to your project
+1. Import paperbit to your project.
 1. And use this template to start programming.

 ```javascript